 Phone: (403)817-7469 | Email: email@example.com

 Most post-secondary awards administered by EducationMatters are paid by cheque to the student’s post-secondary institution.
 These funds are then directed into the recipient’s student tuition account.

 To receive an award from EducationMatters you must be registered as a full-time student in an eligible program of post-secondary study according to the Terms of Reference for the award(s) you have received.
 Once you are registered at your post-secondary institution, bring the Payment Activation Form to the registrar’s office, have an official stamp placed on the document, and get it signed by an official.
 Ensure that all lines on the Payment Activation Form are completed, including your Canadian Social Insurance Number.
-Submit the original completed Payment Activation Form to EducationMatters using the contact information provided above.
+Submit the original completed Payment Activation Form to EducationMatters through your online account (if you applied through EducationMatters’ online system) or using the contact information listed above.
 (For renewable awards, where required, please also include an official transcript.
 Failure to meet this requirement will delay payment.)

 How long will it take for the funds to be depostied into my student account?

 It can take 4-6 weeks from the time you submit your completed Payment Activation Form to EducationMatters until payment is processed by our office, received and processed by your post-secondary institution and deposited into your student account.
 As a result, we encourage you to submit your paperwork as early in the semester as possible.

 Should I let my post-secondary institution know about my award?